-Cool, Cool Mountain has earned meme-status in recent years, as fans of the game admitted to dropping the baby penguin off a cliff rather than return it safely to its mother.
+Cool, Cool Mountain has earned meme-status in recent years, as fans of the game admitted to dropping the baby penguin off a cliff rather than returning it safely to its mother.
 We don’t recommend this unless you want to get on the naughty list this year.

 You can take a pacifist, neutral, or genocide route in Undertale, and I’m a strong believer that Santa uses the decisions you make while playing to decide whether you get on the naughty list or not.
-That being said, the festive village of Snowdin will feel very different depending on how you choose to play the game, but still gives off Christmas vibes even if you have chosen the genocide route.
+That being said, the festive village of Snowdin will feel very different depending on how you choose to play the game, but still gives off Christmas vibes even if you’ve chosen the genocide route.

 You can find Papyrus and Sans’s house in Snowdin, the property is permanently decorated with a wreath and fairy lights which will have you feeling festive just walking by.
 As long as you befriend Papyrus during your playthrough, you’ll be able to venture inside, to spend some quality time with the character over Christmas.
 If you’re looking for similar titles, check out our lists of games like Undertale and the best visual novel games.

 The original Final Fantasy VII may not be the first game that comes to mind when you think of festive fun, but it has an amazing wintery area with a pretty fun snowboarding mini-game.
-The mini-game sees Cloud hopping on a snowboard to collect balloons while dodging snow-chocobos and ice-crusted trees.
+The mini-game sees Cloud hopping on a snowboard to collect balloons while dodging snow-Chocobo and ice-crusted trees.
 Sadly, you don’t get rewarded for snowboarding with style, but nevertheless, you’ll still want to play it over and over again.

 You’ll be dashing through the snow for hours in Pokémon Sword and Shield: The Crown Tundra.
-This new expansion brought back a whole slew of Ice-type Pokémon from previous titles, and lets you explore a snowy tundra full of life.
+This expansion brought back a whole slew of Ice-type Pokémon from previous titles, and lets you explore a snowy tundra full of life.

 The Crown Tundra also lets you bring a Pokémon out of its ball to follow you around the map.
 So, to really get in the spirit, we recommend pulling out your favourite Ice-type to journey with you over Christmas.
 With generation 9 just hitting the scene, you may want to take a look at our Pokédex, Pokémon Scarlet and Violet exclusives guide, and Pokémon Scarlet and Violet starters.